-Real-time captioning and translation in PowerPoint
+Real-time captioning and subtitles in PowerPoint

 Real-time captions for a PowerPoint presentation

-In PowerPoint, you can caption your presentation in real time, so while you’re giving a presentation and speaking, PowerPoint subtitles your speech on the screen.
+In PowerPoint, you can caption your presentation in real time, so while you’re giving a presentation and speaking, PowerPoint creates subtitles of your speech on the screen.
 You can choose both the spoken language and the subtitle language.
 In other words, you can translate your speech from English into Finnish, for example.

 Open the PowerPoint presentation you’re presenting.

 In PowerPoint, go to the Slide Show tab and select Always use subtitles.